jumpinjackie/fdo/OpenSourceBuild__README.txt

      e.g. set FDOMYSQL=c:\Program Files\MySQL\MySQL Server 5.0

-  6. OPTIONAL: The FDO build includes several generated .cpp files that were generated from source .y files by the Bision and Sed utilities.
+  5. OPTIONAL: The FDO build includes several generated .cpp files that were generated from source .y files by the Bision and Sed utilities.
 These files are fairly static therefore they are not automatically regenerated as a part of the standard FDO build process.
-If changes are made to the .y files they will need to be recompiled into their respective .cpp and ,h files.
+If changes are made to the .y files they will need to be recompiled into their respective .cpp and .h files.

      In order to rebuild these files download and install the GNU Win32 Bison (version 1.875) and Sed (version 4.1.4) self-extracting utilities.